rafasfz/github-explorer/README.md

 ## 💻 Overview
 **Github Explorer** is a simple explorer of github repositories.
 Made with TypeScript and React.JS.

-It was develop during the Rockeatseat Bootcamp GoStack.
+It was developed during the Rockeatseat Bootcamp GoStack.

 You can use the deployed version at [https://github-explorer.rafasfz.vercel.app/](https://github-explorer.rafasfz.vercel.app/).